-Our member institutions are 18 of the world’s largest foundations and financial institutions:
+Our member institutions are some of the world’s most influential philanthropies, foundations and financial institutions.
+Senior representatives from our member institutions sit on our board of directors:

 Financial involvement from our member institutions takes several forms: